El Khomri law: Overtime payments

 The law maintains that each hour worked in addition to France's statutory 35-hour workweek will be paid overtime.
 This is generally a 25% increase for the first eight hours of overtime and a 50% increase for subsequent hours worked; however, a company may negotiate an internal agreement with unions that limits the overtime increase to 10%, even if the industry standard is a higher bonus.

 Company-level agreements can also prescribe a legal duration of work of 44 weekly hours, and 46 weekly hours within a period of twelve weeks.
-Such a raise was previously only possible through industry-wide agreement.
+Such a raise was previously possible only through industry-wide agreement.
 The law also makes it possible to raise the weekly upper limit to 60 hours in "exceptional circumstances", and also allows the daily legal limit of 10 hours to be increased up to 12 hours when agreed at the company level.

 Economic redundancies

 Previous to changes, a company could not proceed with economic redundancies unless it had undergone either a cessation of activity or technological changes.
 The new law makes redundancies easier to implement and less controversial, requiring only that the company is undergoing "economic difficulties", which it describes as four consecutive trimesters of reduced turnover, or two consecutive trimesters of operating loss.
 In order to prevent large organisations from benefitting from loopholes, subsidiaries cannot be considered in difficulty if their parent company is not experiencing the same losses.